arrgn/NumbersGameTGBot/README.md

 # NumbersGameTGBot

-Idea:
+### Idea:
-The user should send daily increasing by 1 numbers every day (you can specify a period of time during which they can do it).
-If the user hasn't sent the next number on any day - his streak is reset.
+The user should send daily increasing by 1 numbers (you can specify a period of time during which they can do it).
+If the user hasn't sent the next number on any day - his streak resets.